 Training procedure: Detailing the training loop, which includes batch processing, backpropagation, and gradient updates.
 Visualization of training metrics such as loss curves, learning rate schedules, and validation accuracy over epochs can aid in monitoring model performance and convergence.

+//

 2.3: Fine-tuning models with Hugging Face Diffusion